Guydada/GaugereaderProject/README.md

 task for the purpose of this project.
 This allows me to generate a high performance model and also allows me to use the Pytorch framework, to use GPU in order to accelerate training and much more.

+At the first steps of this project, I actually researched for a solution that does not include a neural network, rather using OpenCV and classic computer vision approach.
+This turned out to be a very difficult task, since the automatic circle and contour detection were not very accurate and also demanded a very hard calibration process.
+I also found a few Python 2.7 implementations using OpenCV - but when I tried to use them, they were not able to get the results for our use case, and mostly unable to detect correctly the gauge and needles.

 ## Define the Problem
+Main Problem:
 > Get a reading from an analog gauge remotely, constantly and with minimal human presence

+Secondary Problem:

-> Secondary problem: It's near impossible to generate consistent and extensive training data for an installed analof gauge
+> It is near impossible to generate consistent and extensive training data for an installed analog gauge

 ## Define the Solution
 When approaching this problem, one might think that the simplest solution is to install a digital sensor near the gauge